Music, Videos & Info

 At least one member of the Goese family (me, Dan) will let the world know when anything happens in his life.
 Mimi is not like that.
 Mimi just quietly does what she does, often without telling her own siblings.
 When I was working at MusicMatch one of my co-workers brought my attention to a whole CD of remixes Moby had done with Mimi's voice from her work with him on tour and on his album Everything is Wrong several years prior.
 Yes, we've pummeled her for this secretive behavior, and now she shares more information about her upcoming concerts.

-This page was created in September 2017 and is under construction.
+This page was created in September 2017 and I'm always open to suggestions for edits.
 After referring interested friends to various links for decades, I finally woke up (while trying to find those links over and over again) and decided I could just send them to this page (www.goese.com/mimi) that will eventually include most of the links I'm aware of.

 My little sister Mimi has been making music for longer than I can remember.
 Like most of us nine Goese children, she would occasionally sing around the house.
 I knew our mom had a great voice, but I couldn't necessarily tell that Mimi had a great voice, too.
 Maybe she didn't know, either, because when she went off to college she focused on modern dance and performance art.
 Fortunately her voice developed and was discovered by others who ultimately made it possible for the world to hear.